-Moving to Australia can bring much joy and many wonderful things into your life, but one thing it can’t do is get you out of paying taxes.
+Yes — while moving to Australia can bring much joy and many wonderful things into your life, one thing it can’t do is get you out of paying taxes.

-Income and tax in Australia
+Income taxes in Australia

-To report your earnings and file a tax return in Australia, you’ll need to apply for a Tax File Number (TFN) from the ATO.
+To report your earnings and file a tax return in Australia, you’ll need to apply for a tax file number (TFN) from the ATO.

-Income and tax in the US
+Income taxes in the US

 Don’t automatically assume that moving overseas will free you from having to report your income to the IRS.
 Every US citizen and green card holder is still required to file a US tax return when residing overseas, even if you’ll also be filing a tax return in Australia.

 Now this doesn’t necessarily mean that you’ll be double taxed.
 If the foreign income you earn is less than a certain amount and you meet time requirements for overseas residency, you might not have to pay US taxes.
 However, you will still need to file a return.